sunx14/ZJYgrp.github.io/index.md

 ...

-## The special architecture of thid database
+## The special architecture of this database

 ...